pennersr/django-allauth/docs/configuration.rst

   confirming the email address **immediately after signing up**, assuming users didn't close their browser or used some sort of private browsing mode.

+ACCOUNT_LOGIN_ON_PASSWORD_RESET (=False)
+  By changing this setting to `True`, users will automatically be logged in once they have reset their password.
+By default they are redirected to the password reset done page.

 ACCOUNT_SESSION_REMEMBER (=None)
   Controls the life time of the session.
 Set to `None` to ask the user